Trails at Strouds Run State Park

 Going from Athens to the park on Strouds Run Road, take the State Park Road to the left at the head of the lake.
 Go past the ranger station, and start up the hill until a sharp right turn, where there is a parking pulloff to the left.
 Trails accessible from here: Beaver Pond Trail.

-Beach Trail Head (Foot only)
+Swimming Beach Trail Head (Foot only)

 Dow Lake Dam Trail Head (Foot and bicycle)